jimrothstein/docs/tech_notes/REGEX/REGEX.md

 		-	replace/insert
 		-	split
 		-	...
-		-	But GOAL know is simply HOW it works. (grep -P)
-		-	2nd Goal is do in R, but suspect much, much easier.
 		- When whiz, can do summersaults with CLI, zsh tools (sed, grep , cut ...) and regex.
 Not NOW.